awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

 **Prerequisites**
 + At least one public or private subnet in your cluster VPC\.
 + Have the AWS Load Balancer Controller deployed on your cluster\.
-For more information, see [AWS Load Balancer Controller](aws-load-balancer-controller.md)\.
+For more information, see [Installing the AWS Load Balancer Controller add\-on](aws-load-balancer-controller.md)\.
 We recommend version 2\.3\.1 or later\.

 **To deploy a sample application**